 Not sure what veggies to use?
 Pick quick cooking options, such as carrots, onions, tomatoes, zucchini, and sweet potato.
 If you want to be extra clever when it comes to your vegan camping food ideas, you should prep meals ahead of time.
 Chop your vegetables at home and put them in sealed containers.
 It could not be easier.

 Vegan Camping Snacks

 Of course, it’s not all about main meals.
-You will need your fair share of snacks to keep those hunger pangs at bay.
+You will need your fair share of snacks to keep those hunger pangs at bay, and convenience store options can be hit or miss.
 With that in mind, here are a few delectable snack ideas you may want to try for yourself when you’re out in the wild.

 Make your own trail mix